tkmr-akhs/ja-nist-sp-800/160v1/3-System-Security-Concepts.md

 The reasoning considers the system needs and capabilities, contributing system quantitative and qualitative factors, and how these capabilities and factors produce an evidentiary base upon which further analyses are conducted in the context of system security.
 In turn, these analyses support substantiated and reasoned conclusions that serve as the basis for consensus among stakeholders that the system is adequately secure (Appendix F).

 [^44]: An individual function or mechanism can be verified and validated for correctness against its quality and performance attributes.
 Those results help inform the determination of system security but are insufficient alone.

 [^45]: While the evidence obtained through demonstrating compliance to a set of expectations or criteria may support judgments of adequate security, such evidence alone does not support a claim of adequate security.

+> [!NOTE]
+> > No system can provide absolute security due to the limits of human certainty, the uncertainty that exists in the life cycle of every system, and the constraints of cost, schedule, performance, feasibility, and practicality.
+As such, trade-offs made routinely across contradictory, competing, and conflicting needs and constraints are optimized to achieve adequate security, which reflects a decision made by stakeholders.
+>
+>

 ## Systems Security Engineering / システムセキュリティエンジニアリング
 As a subdiscipline of systems engineering, systems security engineering is a transdisciplinary and integrative approach to enabling the successful realization, use, and retirement of engineered trustworthy secure systems.
 Systems security engineering employs systems, security, and other principles and concepts, as well as scientific, technological, and management methods.
 Systems security engineering ensures that these principles, concepts, methods, and practices are applied during the system life cycle to achieve stakeholder objectives for assured trustworthiness and asset protection despite adversity.
 It also helps to reduce and control the causes and conditions that can lead to vulnerability and, as a result, reduces the effect that adversity can have on the system.

-No system can provide absolute security due to the limits of human certainty, the uncertainty that exists in the life cycle of every system, and the constraints of cost, schedule, performance, feasibility, and practicality.
-As such, trade-offs made routinely across contradictory, competing, and conflicting needs and constraints are optimized to achieve adequate security, which reflects a decision made by stakeholders.

 Systems security engineering overlaps with other subdisciplines and leverages multiple specialties to accomplish systems security engineering activities and tasks.
 These specialties include computer security; communications security; transmission security; electronic emissions security; anti-tamper protection; physical security; information, software, hardware, and supply chain assurance; and technology specialties, such as biometrics and cryptography.